-M. Financial liabilities
+M. Financial Liabilities

-Financial liabilities are included in the Fund Account at fair value if they exist at the reporting date.
+Financial liabilities are included in the Fund Account at fair value if they exist at the reporting date with some liabilities held at amortised cost where this is appropriate.
 A financial liability is recognised in the Net Assets Statement on the date the Fund becomes party to the liability.
 From this date, any gains or losses arising from changes in the fair value of the liability are recognised by the Fund.

-N. Management expenses
+N. Management Expenses